Hierosoft/nopackage/readme.md

 using the `luid` (otherwise you need the full path of the source, which may be inaccessible).
 You can obtain the `luid` of any installed program by reviewing local_machine.json after the first run of the program.
 For
-example: `nopackage --uninstall keepassxc` (See also the beginning of [`nopackage/__init__.py`](nopackage/__init__.py)).
+example: `nopackage remove keepassxc` (See also the beginning of [`nopackage/__init__.py`](nopackage/__init__.py)).

 ### Multi-version support